Barry Siddall: Career

-Siddall was educated at The Whitby High School, Ellesmere Port; where he was spotted by a Bolton scout, together with Paul Jones and Neil Whatmore.
+Siddall was educated at Ellesmere Port Grammar school; where he was spotted by a Bolton scout, together with Paul Jones and Neil Whatmore.
+He played seven games for England Youth in 1973.

 He began his career with Bolton Wanderers, turning professional in January 1972 after a two-year apprenticeship.
 In four years with the Burnden Park club he made 137 league appearances.
 Jimmy Armfield's "Trotters" won the Third Division title in the 1972–73 season, and finished mid-table in the Second Division in 1973–74 and 1974–75.
 Under the stewardship of Ian Greaves, they went on to finish fourth in 1975–76, one point behind promoted West Bromwich Albion.

-In September 1976, he moved north-east to join Sunderland for a £80,000 fee, with the aim of replacing retiring club legend Jimmy Montgomery.
+In September 1976, he moved north-east to join Sunderland for a £80,000 fee, intending to replace retiring club legend Jimmy Montgomery.
 He made 167 league appearances for Jimmy Adamson's "Black Cats".
-The Roker Park outfit were relegated out of the First Division in 1976–77, and came close to winning promotion in 1977–78 and 1978–79, before they regained their top-flight status with a second-place finish under the stewardship of Ken Knighton in 1979–80; they finished just one point behind champions Leicester City.
+The Roker Park club were relegated out of the First Division in 1976–77, and came close to winning promotion in 1977–78 and 1978–79 before they regained their top-flight status with a second-place finish under the stewardship of Ken Knighton in 1979–80; they finished just one point behind champions Leicester City.
 He was loaned out to Darlington during the 1980–81 season, who were managed by his former Sunderland boss Billy Elliott; Siddall played eight Fourth Division games at Feethams.
 Now managed by Alan Durban, Sunderland avoided relegation by one place and two points in 1981–82.

-In August 1982, Siddall signed for John McGrath's Fourth Division Port Vale, and went on to make 81 league appearances for the "Valiants" in a two spell.
+In August 1982, Siddall signed for John McGrath's Fourth Division Port Vale and went on to make 81 league appearances for the "Valiants" in a two spell.
 The first choice keeper in the 1982–83 promotion campaign, he was sidelined for three months after sustaining a knee injury in a 3–1 win over Bristol City at Ashton Gate on 27 December 1982; Neville Southall was signed on loan to take his place.
 Teammate and club legend Phil Sproson named Siddall as the club's best goalkeeper of the 1980s.
 However, he handed in his notice at Vale Park in October 1983 following a contract dispute, and was loaned to Sam Ellis's Blackpool.
-Despite only spending the one month at Bloomfield Road, during his seven league games for the "Seasiders", Blackpool were the victors in six of them, which assisted in their finishing sixth in the Fourth Division.
-He ended the 1983–84 season with 45 appearances for Port Vale, though could not prevent the club suffering relegation out of the Third Division.
-He was in goal for Vale against Blackpool in a 1–1 draw on 18 September 1984, but his return to Bloomfield Road was an unhappy one as he injured his ankle.
+Despite only spending one month at Bloomfield Road, during his seven league games for the "Seasiders", Blackpool were the victor in six of them, which assisted in their finishing sixth in the Fourth Division.
+He ended the 1983–84 season with 45 appearances for Port Vale, though he could not prevent the club from suffering relegation out of the Third Division.
+He was in goal for Vale against Blackpool in a 1–1 draw on 18 September 1984.
+Still, his return to Bloomfield Road was unhappy as he injured his ankle.
 He featured just 12 times in the 1984–85 season, as new boss John Rudge preferred Chris Pearce.